DworkinLab/DworkinLab.github.io/people.md

 Dr. Megan Fritz: Assistant Professor, University of Maryland.

 ### undergraduate researcher alumni

+**Victoria Lyn** The contribution of stability in morphogen gradients on variation in wing shape among natural strains of *Drosophila melanogaster*.

+**Sanhavy Vadivel** Quantitative genetic analysis of condition dependent sexual size dimorphism in *Drosophila prolongata*.

+**Emily Morra** Does environmental stress influence Transposable element mobilization or contribute to genetic assimilation?

+**Jamie Turner-Patry** Genetic analysis of the blunt-wing phenotype in *Drosophila prolongata*.

+**Andrew Mallon** Direct and indirect consequences of cell size  variation on wing shape in *Drosophila melanogaster.*

+**Liya Monfopa Yenou** Mutational perturbation of cell size and its influence on variation and integration of wing morphology in *Drosophila melanogaster*

 **Johnson Ku** Does strong selection for extreme body size changes influence developmental stability?
 A test in artificially selected populations of *Drosophila melanogaster*.